 1. VR services; and

-Due to budget constraints, positions exclusively supporting business relations have been eliminated with the exception of a Youth Employment Consultant.
-This position is focused on creating business relationships to benefit the entry of youth – including students with disabilities – into the world of work through work-based learning opportunities and regular employment.
-The position is also charged with the responsibility of facilitating the Progressive Employment pilot project in Lewiston and Portland.
-The Progressive Employment Model is a dual–customer strategy that is designed to assist job–seekers with significant barriers to employment and assist employers who may be averse to hiring with disabilities.
+DVR is in the process of rebuilding a business services team A Youth Employment Consultant is focused on creating business relationships to benefit the entry of youth – including students with disabilities – into the world of work through work-based learning opportunities and regular employment.
+The position is also charged with the responsibility of facilitating Progressive Employment in Lewiston and Portland.
+The Progressive Employment Model is a dual–customer strategy that is designed to assist jobseekers with significant barriers to employment and assist employers who may be averse to hiring with disabilities.
 The model coordinates rehabilitation counseling with job placement and

 business account management.
 Progressive Employment offers hands-on work-based activities in the community that assist our dual client offering career exploration to students and risk-free opportunities to employers.

 The Youth Employment Consultant has worked successfully with employers in Maine’s southern and western counties to set up opportunities for summer work experiences for youth – thereby meeting employer needs through introducing them to a new generation of potential workers.
-In FFY19, 237 clients in the Portland and Lewiston offices took part in the pilot.
-See it in action, watch the Progressive Employment video below.
+Videos describing the Progressive Employment model are available on the Maine DVR website which can be accessed through www.maine.gov/rehab.

-• Progressive Employment Model: Jobsville
+DVR has also hired a Rehabilitation Counselor II in the Bangor office to focus on business services and job development.
+Two other positions – a Rehabilitation Counselor II in Machias and a Rehabilitation Counselor I in Presque Isle – are currently advertised and have a focus on business engagement, job development and job coaching.

-• Descriptive Video: Progressive Employment Model: Jobsville
+A Regional Manager assists to coordinate the efforts of the business relations team as well as to oversee the use of Progressive Employment in Regions 3, 4, and 5.

 Other Employer Engagement - DVR continues to be responsive to employer need through techniques such as: